 Contract assets relate to incentive fees that can be earned for meeting certain targets on sales of VOIs at properties under our fee-for-service arrangements; however, our right to consideration is conditional upon completing the requirements of the annual incentive fee period.
-As of December 31, 2022, contract assets were \$9 million.
-There were no contract assets as of December 31, 2021.
+As of December 31, 2023 and 2022, contract assets were \$13 million and \$9 million, respectively.